Let’s recap and expand upon what we currently know about them.

 PHP, Java, C, Perl, Ruby give exactly the same result, because they are based on the same numeric format.

 Can we work around the problem?
 Sure, there’re a number of ways:

 We can round the result with the help of a method toFixed(n):

 toFixedalways returns a string.
 It ensures that it has 2 digits after the decimal point.
 That’s actually convenient if we have an e-shopping and need to show

 $0.30.
-For other cases we can use the unary plus to coerce it into a number:
+For other cases, we can use the unary plus to coerce it into a number:

-It works, because when we get
+This works because when we do

 0.1*10 = 1and